Wishing you all the best with exams

 If you feel anxiety starting to peak:

-Panic attacks can be very frightening but learning to manage one is your first step to solving them all.
 If you need it, there is support available to help you.
-Talk to your School health nurse or your GP, or visit the Oxfordshire CAMHS (Child and Adolescent Mental Health) website to find local support.
+Start by talking to your School health nurse or your GP, or visit the Oxfordshire CAMHS website to find local support.

 Everyone is different, so for different people, different things will work.
 But here are some things that are proven to help most people.

 Teenagers need more sleep than adults.
 This is because the teenage brain is growing and changing.
-Sleep helps reinforce memories, lowers stress levels and boosts study and work capability.
-You need eight hours, and it needs to be uninterrupted.
-Here's how:

 Finding out what works for you is the key with getting better sleep.
 Some people keep a sleep diary to help with this.
 You can also use it to write down your dreams.